ram89toronto/1kpythonrun/README.md

 File Name: 14.py
 Description : Write a program to accept 1 or more arguments and display them as a list  using argparse via command line

+File Name: 15.py
+Description : Write a python to calculate the area of circle using math package

+File Name: 16.py
+Description : Write a program to accept a number from keyboard and test whether its even or odd?

+File Name: 17.py
+Description : Write a python program to test given number is between 1 to 10 , use and , if and else?

+File Name: 18.py
+Description : Write a program to find given number is a postive, negative or zero using if ,elif & else

+File Name: 19.py
+Description: Write a program to display even numbers between M and N using while loop